-The Work Group consists of representatives from the Authority, the Department, the Department of Social and Health Services, the Department of Revenue, the exclusive bargaining representative of individual providers, a coalition representing home care agencies serving Medicaid clients, an association representing home care and home health agencies, and a representative from each consumer-directed employer in Washington.
+The Work Group consists of representatives from the Authority, the Department, the Department of Social and Health Services, the Department of Revenue, the exclusive bargaining representative of individual providers, a coalition representing home care agencies serving Medicaid clients, and an association representing home care and home health agencies.

-Staff support to the Work Group must be provided by the Authority.
+Staff support to the Work Group is to be provided by the Authority.
 The Authority may contract with a private entity for data analysis of the financial information submitted to the Department by consumer-directed employers and in-home services agencies.
-The data analysis may include the development of various financial modeling options that may meet federal regulations for approval of the assessment.

 The Work Group must report its findings to the Governor and the appropriate committees of the Legislature by December 1, 2024.
 The report must include recommendations related to the elements necessary to adopt and implement a home care safety net assessment proposal that meets the requirements for federal approval.